Shutdown Day 3: White House says Trump open to less money for border wall

 Trump blamed Democrats for the stalemate, tweeting Monday that "Virtually every Democrat we are dealing with today strongly supported a Border Wall or Fence.
 It was only when I made it an important part of my campaign, because people and drugs were pouring into our Country unchecked, that they turned against it.
 Desperately needed!"

+Several Cabinet departments and agencies have been closed since Saturday after their funding lapsed.
+Hundreds of thousands of federal workers across the country were affected by the closure, which expected to last at least through Thursday, when the House and Senate meet again.

+Mulvaney predicted the shutdown could stretch into January, when Democrats are set to control the House.

-Monday and Tuesday, Christmas Eve and Christmas, respectively, are federal holidays, meaning the government is closed anyway.
-That means Wednesday is the first day the public could begin to feel the effects of lost government services, Mulvaney said.
+Trump excused federal employees from work on Monday and Christmas is a federal holiday, meaning Wednesday is the first day the public could begin to feel the effects of lost government services, Mulvaney said.

 The routines of about 800,000 federal employees, meanwhile, were about to be disrupted.